MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 1. Join your computer to your Active Directory domain.
 2. Ensure your host belongs to the security group controlling access to the gMSA password.
-3. Restart the computer so it gets its new group membership.
+3. Restart the computer to get its new group membership.
 4. Set up [Docker Desktop for Windows 10](https://docs.docker.com/docker-for-windows/install/) or [Docker for Windows Server](https://docs.docker.com/install/windows/docker-ee/).
 5. (Recommended) Verify the host can use the gMSA account by running [Test-ADServiceAccount](/powershell/module/activedirectory/test-adserviceaccount).
 If the command returns **False**, follow the [troubleshooting instructions](gmsa-troubleshooting.md#make-sure-the-host-can-use-the-gmsa).